bran2miz/lambda/README.md

+# Lambda Project

+## Author
+Brandon Mizutani

+## Version
+1.0.0

+## Overview
+This project demonstrates the implementation of Lambda functions triggered by API Gateway and S3 events.
+The Lambda functions facilitate user authentication via Auth0 and updating of image metadata stored in S3 buckets.

+## Functionality
+- User logs in via Auth0 and receives an email notification.
+- API Gateway triggers a Lambda function which retrieves the relevant user record.
+- Client Lambda function interacts with S3, facilitating file uploads and updates to image metadata.
+- Owner Lambda function is granted access to owner S3 bucket for necessary operations.

+## Project Structure
+- **API Gateway** - Facilitates communication between client and serverless functions.
+- **Client Lambda** - Handles user authentication and interaction with S3.
+- **Owner Lambda** - Manages S3 bucket operations for authorized users.

+## Usage
+1. Ensure proper setup of AWS S3 bucket permissions following provided directions.
+2. Deploy Lambda functions using AWS Lambda console.
+3. Test Lambda functions using provided test events.
+4. Verify functionality by uploading files to S3 bucket and observing image metadata updates.

+## AWS S3 Setup
+Follow the below steps to set up AWS S3 bucket permissions:
+1. Go to AWS console.
+2. Navigate to S3.
+3. Create a new bucket.
+4. Deselect "Block all public access" and acknowledge the settings.
+5. Set permissions with the provided bucket policy from [this link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html).
+6. Save changes.

+## Lambda Function Configuration
+Follow these steps to configure Lambda functions:
+1. Create a new Lambda function with Node.js 16.x runtime.
+2. Test the function using provided test events.
+3. Modify the function code as required.
+4. Deploy the function.

+## Lambda Trigger Configuration
+To configure Lambda triggers:
+1. Click on trigger.
+2. Select S3 trigger.
+3. Choose the Lambda file to be triggered.
+4. Configure the event as necessary.

+## Images.json File
+The images.json file contains an array of objects representing uploaded images.
+Each object follows the structure:

+{ "name": "imageName", "type": "jpg", "size": 1460 }

+Ensure the file is updated based on new image uploads.

+## Additional Information
+Link to images.json with sample image uploads: [images.json](https://bran2miz-lambda.s3.us-west-2.amazonaws.com/images.json)

+# Notes

 user logs in -----> gets email from AuthO

 use apiGateway to trigger a lambda - serverless function (aka run this chunk of code hosted in the cloud)